A guide to homing and keeping doves in your Dovecote…

 Our Bespoke Dovecotes are a beautiful addition to a garden of any size as well as being the perfect luxury home for your doves.
 There are a few things that need to be considered to successfully home and look after your doves.

 Doves are closely related to the pigeon family, and incidentally, they share the same homing instincts.
 Without the necessary temporary caging of the doves into the dovecote, they will fly off with a highly likely chance you won’t see them again.

 In order to ensure that your Doves make your dovecote their permanent home, you need to be fully confident this will happen before you set them free.
 To do this correctly, you will need to confine your doves into the dovecote for roughly 2-4 weeks before you let them free.

-At Robinson Garden we recommend that you use a homing net when you are confining your doves.
+At Robinson Garden, we recommend that you use a homing net when you are confining your doves.
 This net will cover the whole of the dovecote and will allow the doves to fly in and out of the dovecote allowing the doves to fully stretch and exercise their wings.

-Make sure the doves cannot hurt themselves or get trapped, and that the mesh size won’t allow them to push their heads through and get trapped in that way either.
+Make sure the doves cannot hurt themselves or get trapped and that the mesh size won’t allow them to push their heads through and get trapped in that way, either.

 The doves will be able to perch on the separate balconies that we put on each of the compartments, as it’s important that the doves are not on the floor at night and are in the dovecote.